6. GENETIC TAKEOVER | A More Cooperative World

 Rather than seeing the crypto or legal absolutism caricatures as attainable goals, they are better regarded as side constraints on the evolution of real systems.

 We can borrow the term genetic takeover from biology to describe such an alternative transition.
-A phenotype, highlighted in green, evolves through a new genotypic representation, G2, gradually emerging within an older one, G1.
-The dominant system’s features provide context and constraints influencing what is viable in the new system that grows within it.
-The evolving phenotype now has entirely novel qualities, i.e. here it is spiky, rather than smooth.2
+A phenotype, highlighted in yellow, evolves through a new genotypic representation, G2, gradually emerging within an older one, G1.
+The legacy system provides context and constraints influencing what is viable in the new system that grows within it.
+The evolving phenotype now has entirely novel qualities, i.e. here it is spiky, rather than smooth.

 Likewise, the world in which traditional legal systems emerged had no better choice; it did not have the enablers of strong cryptography and the net.
 Like a fence, a smart contract will substitute for some, but not all, cases in which we currently use legal systems.
-But since code can be buggy or we sometimes just want a human in the loop, paper law will remain a useful tool, for instance in Split Contracts.
+Nevertheless, since code can be buggy or we sometimes just want a human in the loop, paper law will remain a useful tool.
 A contract acts by provoking behavior in an enforcement mechanism; in a legal contract this is the legal system, while a smart contract is simply the choice of a different system.
-Our current legal systems have never been static and will change along with technology, requiring continuous updating of our notions of “rule-based systems”.
+Our current legal systems have never been static and will change along with technology, requiring continuous updating regarding our notions of “rule-based systems”.

 Change the Rules Without Relying on the Rules

-Apart from honoring the voluntary Schelling Points as constraints, we don’t necessarily have to rely on existing rules to change them.
-Often, legal policy framings haven’t been concretely articulated into laws.
+Apart from honoring voluntary Schelling Points as constraints, we don’t necessarily have to rely on existing rules to change them.
+Often, policy hasn't been concretely articulated into laws.
 This leaves an intermediate space, which different policymakers have different ways of regulating.
 Premature filling of such regulatory gray areas could be disastrous for innovation.
 The U.S. Supreme Court had to overturn early railroad regulations drafted before we had sufficient experience with the railroad system.

 Many of the more complex arrangements are not illegal, but are genuinely novel economic phenomena.
 Blockchain-based prediction markets may fall under gambling laws by one reading of U.S. law.
 But they are not treated as such by the mainstream economy.
 You can earn cyber coins betting on the future, withdraw those coins and trade them for fiat money.
-Know Your Customer (KYC) and Anti Money Laundering (AML) efforts mean this directly borders current legal systems.
-But the lack of a central control point means that to shut the process down, one would have to go after people individually via the KYC.
-This is extremely costly given how easy converting one cryptocurrency for another is.
+Know Your Customer (KYC) Anti Money Laundering (AML) efforts mean this directly borders current legal systems.
+Still, the lack of a central control point means that to shut the process down, one would have to go after people individually via the KYC.
+This is extremely costly given the ease of converting one cryptocurrency for another.

 There Be Dragons: Risks of Centralization

-What can we say about future dynamics of an emergent cryptocommerce?
-Much of its activity is based on innovators wanting to introduce new cooperative arrangements into the world.
-But once introduced, the arrangements become much more valuable if not subject to their inventors’ whims.
+Can we say anything about the dynamics dictating the trajectory this emerging system?
+Progress relies on innovators wanting to introduce new cooperative arrangements into the world.
+Once introduced, the arrangements become much more valuable if not subject to their inventors' whims.
 As long as a centralized entity provides the arrangement, it does not have the benefits of multipolar checks and balances.

 In the early days, computers had tremendous architectural diversity.
 Each computer had a little operating system and localized interactions through the timesharing system.
 The ARPAnet connected some of those computers by enabling them to email each other without suppressing their architectural diversity.
 Each was an independent experiment, but suddenly, via network effects, there was a larger community to cooperate with.

 Fast forward to today, our interactions are already centralized in the Internet Protocol (IP) on the web.
-There aren’t many completely different hypertext experiments that don’t play with it.
-But the web itself is largely decentralized; protocols allow many different parties to communicate with each other.
+There aren’t many completely different hypertext experiments that do not play with it.
+However, the web itself is largely decentralized with protocols allowing many different parties to communicate with each other.
 They function more like language than governments.
-One could say that the decentralized nature of the protocol achieves a system that is 99% decentralized and 1% centralized.4 Realizing the dangers of a centralized power, the temptation is to regulate.
-But to make progress toward voluntarism going up levels of abstraction, we need to seek novel solutions.
-There are already single web governing bodies and efforts against them.5 The domain name system functions as a centralized decision-making point to allocate the namespace’s root names.
-The Petnames project seeks to enable interconnectivity without a global namespace.
-The Dweb movement builds a distributed web infrastructure that compensates against concentrated control.
-If an architecture causes us to make overly-centralized decisions, we should consider it a bug and find a better one.6
+One could say that the decentralized nature of the protocol achieves a system that is 99% decentralized and 1% centralized.

-Long-term, can we rely on decentralized systems outcompeting centralized ones?
-A look at computer history provides a rich mixed picture: In the computer industry’s early days, it was common knowledge that IBM’s mainframe monopoly would lead to monopolizing the entire computer industry, unless the government broke it up.
+Can we rely on decentralized systems outcompeting centralized ones?
+A look at computer history provides a mixed picture: In the computer industry's early days, it was common knowledge that IBM's mainframe monopoly would lead to monopolizing the entire computer industry, unless the government broke it up.
 Antitrust forces were engaged against IBM; IBM fought back.
-It is possible that antitrust laws had little to do with IBM's loss of the dominant market position and that the personal computer’s rise had everything to do with it.
-IBM started in a fairly dominant monopoly position with its PC.
+It is possible that antitrust laws had little to do with IBM's loss of the dominant market position and that the personal computer's rise had everything to do with it.
 Microsoft then outplayed it, and became the monopoly supplier of PC operating systems and most office applications.

-It took centuries for today’s open societies to outcompete tyrannical ones, just as it took decades for open source software to outcompete proprietary software.
+It took centuries for today’s open societies to outcompete tyrannical ones, just as it similarly took decades for open source software to outcompete proprietary software.
 We should not expect quick wins of decentralized systems over centralized service providers, even if the decentralized ones bring a confident rule of law.
-There will be many failed ventures and it will take time to build up an adequate level of functionality.
-But we have repeatedly witnessed the long-term winners are those which create a rules framework leading to a predictable basis for cooperative interaction with minimal risk.
+There will be many failed ventures, and it will take time to build up an adequate level of functionality, but we have repeatedly witnessed that long-term winners are those which create a rules framework leading to a predictable basis for cooperative interaction with minimal risk.
 As long as future levels of the game are defined by a rich taxonomy of rights and composability of contracts, cooperation can evolve.
-As civilization unlocks level after level, we expect non-human cognition to play an increasing part in the growth of knowledge, wealth, and innovation.
-We’ll come back to this in chapter 8.

 Chapter Summary

-Starting from our paper world, we embark on a co-evolution in which legal and digital jurisdictions develop within constraints imposed by the other.
-Within the digital domain, proof of location and a polycentricity of experiments can compensate for centralization.
-With a bit of foresight we can bake interoperability into this system from the get-go.
-A voluntary future of ever richer cooperative games awaits, yet there are serious physical and digital threats looming along the way; a topic we will examine in the following chapters.
+Starting from our paper world, we embark on a co-evolution in which legal and digital jurisdictions develop new modes of cooperation within constraints imposed by the other.
+In the digital domain, a polycentricity of experiments can compensate for centralization.
+A voluntary future of ever richer cooperative games awaits, yet there are serious physical and digital threats looming along the way; a topic we'll examine next.

 Next up: DEFEND AGAINST PHYSICAL THREATS | Multipolar Active Shields

 Ironically, this danger is a collateral consequence of our ability to cooperate anonymously, one of our greatest protections.
-Because we don’t know who is running the TOR nodes, we don't know if they are conspiring.
-If TOR nodes aren’t conspiring, TOR helps provide anonymity, which could create the Sybil danger elsewhere.
+Because we do not know who is running the TOR nodes, we do not know if they are conspiring.
+If TOR nodes are not conspiring, TOR helps provide anonymity, which could create the Sybil danger elsewhere.
 Even if TOR was corrupted by Sybil, it would not prevent the Sybil danger elsewhere.
 All the rest of us are still anonymous to each other, even if somebody knows everybody's identity.